afedulov/flink-web/_posts/2019-11-19-demo-fraud-detection.md

         .keyBy(/* some key selector */);
         .process(/* actual calculations and alerting */)
 ```

+We have previously established that each rule defines a **`groupingKeyNames`** parameter, which will determine where events will be routed in the parallel context of the cluster.

 Given a set of predefined rules in the first step of the processing pipeline, we would like to iterate over them and prepare every event to be dispatched to a respective aggregating instance.
 This is what is done in `DynamicKeyFunction`: